jddf/spec/draft-ucarion-jddf-xx.md

 }
 ~~~

-This schema does not support `ext-value`, and does not enforce the requirement
+This schema does not enforce the requirement that `sample-size`, `generated`,
-that `generated` and `expires` be unbounded positive integers.
-It does not
+and `expires` be unbounded positive integers.
+It does not express the limitation
-express the limitation that `rating`, `confidence`, and `normal-rating` should
+that `rating`, `confidence`, and `normal-rating` should not have more than three
-not have more than three decimal places of precision.
+decimal places of precision.

 This can be compared against the equivalent example in Appendix H of
 {{RFC8610}}.